Wallethub/cjs2web/README.md

 and therefore results in assigning the value of the local variable to itself (which is *undefined*).

 **Recommendation**: Always use a distinct and non conflicting prefix such as ***module_*** or ***cjs_***.

+#### Output

+When an *output* name the result is written to the disk and not to the standard output.

+#### Watch

+The *watch* option causes cjs2web to watch the main module and all its dependencies and re-execute the transformation whenever one of these files changes.

 ### Code usage